 But 1937 saw Clyde Hatter being given a second chance at a major-league career.
 Back with Detroit, he came in once more from the bullpen for his first game on April 29, when the game against Cleveland was already getting out of hand.
 He pitched three frames, gave up four hits, four runs and he walked four.
 The Bengals lost 12-3.
 Another loss wasn’t in the cards against the White Sox on May 3 at Navin Field when the Tigers won 12-9.
 Hatter pitched in relief for 5 1/3 innings, giving up 11 hits, five runs, four walks and two strikeouts.
 Hatter wasn’t able to close out the game, leaving with one out in the ninth.
 Vic Sorrell picked up the save with Clyde getting his one and only major league win.
-Hatter’s last game was also against the A’s, in Detroit.
+Hatter’s last game was against the A’s, in Detroit.
 He pitched one inning, surrendering three runs, two hits, and three free passes.

 After the end of the 1937 season, Clyde headed home from Toledo.
 When home, he got his father to drive him to Danville, Kentucky, to send some telegrams.
 On the way back, Clyde got in the back seat to lie down and take a nap.
 When they arrived back at home, father Claude went to arouse Clyde from his sleep but was unable to.
 Clyde Hatter had breathed his last.
-The date was October 16, 1937.
+The date was October 16, 1937, and he was just 29.
 The official document, the death certificate, signed by the county coroner, said, “Died suddenly before I was called – Probably Heart Disease.”
 However, there was another account that must be taken seriously.
 In the 1980s Tigers third baseman Owen said this, referring to an incident earlier in 1937: “Hatter did not show up for a couple of games, prompting (me) to check Hatter’s room.
 Hatter told (me) he had been sick, and (I) called the team doctor.”
 The doctor concluded that Hatter was drunk, found two glasses of whiskey in Hatter’s bureau drawer, and reported his findings to manager Cochrane.
 Hatter was sent to the minor leagues in Toledo, Ohio.
 Owen reported Hatter’s death this way: “He went home that winter and they found him dead in the back of his father’s car.
 From booze.”

 When examining the career of Clyde M. Hatter we see a great deal of potential and promise, almost all of which was lost.
 When we look at the life of Hatter, the loss is even more profound.
 It is a tragedy.